Kimserey/BlogArchive/x.md

 WebSharper.UI.Next comes with a simple template engine which can be used to build `doc` elements.
 It is built using a F# typeprovider therefore gives typesafety for templating.

+_If you never used WebSharper or WebSharper.UI.Next before, I published a tutorial few months ago on how WebSharper works and how you can use it to create SPA's - [https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html](https://kimsereyblog.blogspot.co.uk/2015/08/single-page-app-with-websharper-uinext.html)_

 In this post I will explain some of the functionalities of WebSharper.UI.Next template and give example of how they can be used.
 This post will be compose by six parts:

 ```